ThalesGroup/application-gateway/README.md

 # **Documentation**

-The official documentation of the SafeNet Agent for Application Gateway is available at SafeNet Trusted Access (STA).
+The official documentation of the SafeNet App Gateway is available at SafeNet Trusted Access (STA).